ymuichiro/quick_learning_symbol_en/11_restriction.md

 In addition to AllowIncomingAddress, the following flags can be used for AddressRestrictionFlag.

-- AllowIncomingAddress：Allowing to receive only from specific addresses
+- AllowIncomingAddress：Allowing incoming transactions only from specific addresses
-- AllowOutgoingAddress：Permitting to send only to specific addresses
+- AllowOutgoingAddress：Permitting outgoing transactions only to specific addresses
-- BlockIncomingAddress：Rejection of incomings from designated addresses
+- BlockIncomingAddress：Reject incoming transactions from designated addresses
-- BlockOutgoingAddress：Prohibition of outgoing to specific addresses
+- BlockOutgoingAddress：Prohibit outgoing transactions to specific addresses

 ### Restrictions on receiving designated mosaics